alislaboratory/4BitCPU/README.txt

 	the completely home-made streak (except D-flip flops but those are literally impossible to DIY with gates).

 	Regardless, the counter works and it is now time to implement the jumping (write preset value) for program counter.

+-- PATHWAYS --
+Concurrently with designing my Mk2 CPU, I would like to attempt to create my 4-bit CPU on breadboards.
+To do this, I will need testing equipment such as oscilloscopes and logic analysers.
+A supposed course of action is to get in touch with CSU, UTS or some other university.
+Ms. Rainger also suggested Core Electronics or Paktronics but I don't think they have actual chip fabs.
+They could have connections or sponsor equipment for me.
+First of all, I should get the CPU fully working.
+Once this is done, I will begin work on my Mk2 CPU while beginning the hardware step of this project.
+Mrs. Rainger also had an old contact who used to work for a chip fab company.